sehlen-bsi/botan-docs/cryptodoc/src/08_signatures.rst

 XMSS private key is not possible if the private key should outlive the operating system process that generated it.
 It is therefore **strongly discouraged to use Botan's XMSS signing implementation in production applications**.
-Similarly, [NIST-HashSigs]_ demands the usage of dedicated hardware for XMSS private key operations.
+Similarly, [SP800-208]_ demands the usage of dedicated hardware for XMSS private key operations.

 Note that validating XMSS signatures does not depend on this state management